CONNECT! 2ND ANNUAL WRITING INNOVATION SYMPOSIUM AT MARQUETTE UNIVERSITY

-Sponsored by the Social Innovation Initiative, Marquette University Libraries,
+Sponsored by the Social Innovation Initiative and Marquette University Libraries

 Who should attend?

 Educators who wish to integrate writing into their pedagogy, curricula, and/or programming.
 Specifically, this event is for educators who:

 - Assign and teach writing as part of formal coursework within any subject area;

 - Lead co-curricular or extracurricular programming that involves writing in any way, shape, or form;